OmerAttias/-Elderly-Falling-Detection-/README.md

  <img src="https://user-images.githubusercontent.com/101269937/190346269-bb029a17-0616-412c-913f-e6a32200372b.jpg" width="250" height="200">

- - To detect the line i used the "Hough transform" function. (**it's emposibiile to detect a single line only with this funcion**).
+ - To detect the line i used the "Hough transform" function (**it's impossible to detect a single line with this funcion only**) and with the help of the other filters i Finally succeessed to detect a single line!

- - After i detected a single line, It's time to detect the line's angle that will be the falling decision line.
+ - After i detected the desirable line, It's time to detect the line's angle that will be the falling decision line.

  <img src="https://user-images.githubusercontent.com/101269937/190344729-08dba308-5548-44ae-97b6-00a6e3b181cb.jpg" width="350" height="200">